energy efficiency tab

 *Based on 2019 baseline value of 4.020 GJ/MT.

-The innovative Q-One design is configured so that it can accept renewable energy directly from the source, meaning that on-site solar power could be connected to the steel mill power system.
-Cutting-edge Q-One technology can reduce electricity transmission losses up to 10% which means better overall efficient use of generated electricity.
+Q-One technology is configured to accept renewable energy right from the source, a critical attribute as CMC looks to increase the use of renewables across our steel mill power systems.
+Q-One reduces electricity transmission losses by up to 10%, leading to the more efficient use of generated electricity.

-• CMC Steel Florida is improving its chemical and electrical energy practices at the EAF to reduce overall energy consumption.
+• CMC Steel Florida optimizing electrical and chemical energy recipes in their EAF to maintain production rates and reduce energy consumption.

 Energy Consumption